kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 echo "it's been 71 seconds.
 What are we deviating from 5 second intervals???"
 ```

-Save the file, and then use `cat` to check that the job submission file looks correct.
+2. Save the file (`control + x`), and then use `cat` to check that the job submission file looks correct.

-Submit the job using the following command: `sbatch counting.sh`
+3. Submit the job using the following command: `sbatch counting.sh`

 Once the job is submitted, check that it's running by using `squeue`.
 Lots of stuff, right?
 That output is a list of all the jobs that are currently running on the cluster.
 We can subset that in two ways.
 First, we could just grep our username:
 ```